ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>A slight chance of showers and thunderstorms after 3pm.
 Partly sunny.
 High near 85, with temperatures falling to around 83
          in the afternoon.
-Southwest wind around 7 mph.
+Southwest wind around 6 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A slight chance of showers and thunderstorms before 7pm.
+         <h3>Tonight</h3>A slight chance of showers and thunderstorms before 11pm.
 Partly cloudy.
 Low around 62, with temperatures rising to around
          64 overnight.
-South southeast wind around 6 mph.
+South southeast wind 2 to 6 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday</h3>Mostly sunny, with a high near 86.
-South wind 6 to 13 mph, with gusts as high as 20 mph.<br></div>
+         <h3>Thursday</h3>Sunny.
+High near 86, with temperatures falling to around 84 in the afternoon.
+South southeast wind 3 to 14 mph, with gusts
+         as high as 21 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Thursday Night</h3>Showers and thunderstorms likely after 7pm.
 Mostly cloudy, with a low around 63.
-South wind 7 to 10 mph.
+South wind 7 to 12 mph.
 Chance of precipitation
          is 70%.<br></div>
    </p>
    <p>